 You can get help with the arrangement of your arrival as well as finding accommodation.
 Our institute offers the following options for temporary housing depending on availability:

 ‐ guest rooms in the Max Planck Guest House next to the institute (max.
 4 months)

 ‐ small apartments (1 room) in a University Guest House nearby (max.
 2 years)

 ‐ apartments of various sizes in another guest house (between 4‐12 months)

 In Germany, insurance isn't just a good thing to have – health insurance for you and accompanying family members is mandatory.
 We strongly advise you to get travel insurance for the temporary time of arrival and settling in.
 Please get your own coverage immediately after arriving in Germany.
-Our institute has special agreements with some insurance companies.
+You can choose between private and statutory health insurances.
+You have to pay the premium by yourself.
 Furthermore, we would like to strictly encourage you to get a Third‐party Private Liability Insurance once you are in Germany.

 We have compiled a list of documents/things we recommend to bring along:

 ‐ a visa for you and your accompanying family members (if necessary)